Chorus/Note-Documentation/docs/Overview.md

 ## Settings

-In Settings, you can see when the app last synced with the agency's database.
+In Settings, you can see when the app last synced with the organization's database.
 You can trigger a sync to get and send the most updated information.

 <img src="/img/Sync.png" width="400" />